astropy/astropy-APEs/APE1.rst

 review and a final decision.
 Note that any APE to be reviewed must be in the main branch of the repository with its status set to "Discussion."

-The review period is expected to be 2-3 weeks, beginning when the CoCo is notified by the APE authors.
+**The review period is expected to be 2-3 weeks**, beginning when the CoCo is notified by the APE authors.

 The decision can be to: